 ‘Tis the season of giving.
 Time to consider a holiday bonus for your nanny.
 How much should you give?
 Do you even have to give one?
 What about other types of gifts?
 You may have questions about your nanny’s holiday bonus.
 Here are some answers.

 If your nanny drives their car while on the job, it’s a best practice to reimburse them for gas and mileage.
 Here’s how to do it the right way and avoid any additional taxes for extra compensation.

 When paying your nanny, you can pay them in arrears or current.
 Here are the differences between the two methods and why paying in arrears may work best for your family.

-The IRS increased the standard mileage rate for the rest of 2022.
-Household employers can use the IRS mileage rate to calculate the reimbursable costs of a worker operating their own car while on the job.
+The IRS has increased the standard mileage rate for 2023.
+Household employers can use this rate to calculate the reimbursable costs of a worker operating their own car while on the job.

 There are two terms that are somewhat unique to the household employment industry: guaranteed hours and banking hours.
 While they’re interrelated, the first is an industry standard and the latter is illegal.
 Here’s why.

 As Election Day approaches, families may be curious if they are required to provide their nannies and other household employees with time off to vote.
 The answer is … it depends.
 Here’s what household employers need to know as well as other considerations when it comes to voting.